YuanTian1991/YuanTian1991.github.io/contents/notes/2021-03-06-Deeper-look-of-array()-and-apply()-in-R/index.md

 [4,]   19   20
 ```

-Above matrix seems more obvious from my figure, why there is a rotation here?
-My understand is there is a ranking priority between the 3 dimensions.
-The X axis has highest priority, so if X axis exist, which means we are selecting on x axis, the returned matrix will take x aixs as rows and the other axis as columns.
-Thus in my above example, then Y=1, the X axis (2 vlaues) will be set a rows and Z axis (4 values) will be set as columns.
+The above matrix seems more obvious from my figure, why there is rotation here?
+My understanding is there is a ranking priority between the 3 dimensions.
+The X-axis has the highest priority, so if X-axis exist, which means we are selecting the X-axis, the returned matrix will take the X-axis as rows and the other axis as columns.
+Thus in my above example, then Y=1, the X-axis (contains 2 values) will be set rows and Z-axis (contains 4 values) will be set as columns.
 So eventually a 2 by 4 matrix is returned.
-If X axis is not exist, say `d3[1,,]`, Y axis have higher priority over Z aixs, it it will return Y axis as row, and Z axis as columns.
+If X-axis does not exist, say `d3[1,,]`, Y-axis have a higher priority over the Z-axis, it will return Y-axis as a row, and Z axis as columns.

 ---

-In short, for me, it's not easy to select even one dimension from 3D array.
+In short, for me, it's not easy to select even one dimension from a 3D array.

 * It's more like cutting slices into a 3D object and get pieces of plates from them.
 * The returned matrix may be rotated based on priorities of different dimensions.
 * It's hard to match names between them.
-Make sure you are correctly matched them everytime you are using 3D array.
+Make sure you have correctly matched them every time you are using the 3D array.
     * 1): The second parameter `c(1,2,3)` in `apply()`;
     * 2): `d3[*,*,*]` in raw R code;
     * 3): Names like row, column, other like higher.